yanun0323/tool/README.md

 Change yaml files with custom rule in one command.

 ### Usage
-Change the `tool/yaml_replacer.go` variable in the beginning.
+Change the `tool/yaml_replacer.go` variables in the top of file.

 Then run
 ```bash